 We take a different approach.
 Our binaural decoders are anechoic (acoustically very dry), so they can sound pretty unreal on their own!
 But - you can record sound in an acoustic using an ambisonic microphone, or add appropriate reverb to your mix using the O3A Reverb plugin library, which provides a range of different reverb approaches.
 The Rapture3D game engines also include reverb modules.
 This is more work for you than if we had built the reverb into the binaural decoder itself, but gives you much more creative control.

 There is more to worry about.
 For instance, close-miked recordings contain high frequencies that would sound wrong in real life coming from a distant object.
-But, this sort of material is commonly used in conventional mixes as it can bring out the full character of sounds.
+But, this sort of material is commonly used in conventional mixes as it can make sounds more characterful.
 Care is needed here when mixing for binaural if the scene is to be believable.
 To help with this, some of our panners include low pass filters - don't be afraid to use them!

 I'm mixing for cinema.
 Do I need Rapture3D Advanced?

-Probably not.
-As long as the O3A Decoding library covers the standard speaker layouts you need, it is generally more convenient to use this pack to produce deliverable mixes.
+As long as the O3A Decoding library covers the standard speaker layouts you need, it is generally more convenient to use this pack to produce deliverable mixes rather than Rapture3D Advanced.

 However, you may still want to use Rapture3D Advanced for better monitoring while working on the mix, particularly if your studio speaker layout is not standard.

 I'm working on an installation or theatre production.
 Do I need Rapture3D Advanced?

 Rapture3D Advanced often works well in these contexts, as it can be tailored to the playback space.